jack-weilage/svelte-mapbox/README.md

 ## API Design

 `svelte-mapbox` attempts to stick as close as possible to the official Mapbox API, but there are some differences.
+If you know `mapbox-gl`, you should know `svelte-mapbox`.

 Generally, if you can add something to a `Map` object, you can import it as a component.
 If you can specify options for that thing, you can pass them as `options` to the component.